antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 ## **Components**

 We have developed the components of the website trying to maximize their _reusability_ on the various pages.
 This, in addition to allowing _modularity_, also has benefits on the _usability_ of the system.
-In fact, the user views familiar components while browsing the website.
+Indeed, the user views familiar components while browsing the website.
+Here a brief description of each component in alphabetical order.

 ## **_BaseButton_**